Bilayer Excitons in the Laughlin Fractional Quantum Hall State: Method

 We now look at the quasiparticle content of the theory.
 The operators in the Ising CFT are divided into three topological classes each of which are represented by the primary operators in the CFT \cite{hansson2017quantum}.
 The primary operators of the Ising CFT are, ${\bf 1}$ (Vacuum sector), $\psi$ (Fermion sector), and $\sigma$ (Ising vortex sector).
 The non-Abelian nature of the state can be seen from the non-trivial fusion rules computed via the operator product expansions of the primary fields,

 along with the trivial rule that all operators fuse trivially with the vacuum sector.
 One now obtains the spectrum of the theory by first identifying all the electron operators.
 The quasiparticle operators are then identified by requiring single-valued exchange with the electron operators.
-The quasiparticle operator for the fundamental charge is given by
+The monolayer quasiparticle operator for the fundamental charge is given by

-that has a quasiparticle charge of $e/16$, and a scaling dimension of 29/192, and belong to the Ising vortex sector \cite{hutasoit2017enigma}.
+that has a quasiparticle charge of $e/16$, and a scaling dimension of 29/192, and belongs to the Ising vortex sector \cite{hutasoit2017enigma}.
 Here $\otimes$ represents the tensor product.
 We also denote the $U(1)$ bosonic modes as $\phi_i$ where $i=1,2,3$.
 In the bilayer state, a corresponding quasihole in the second layer is created with a charge $-e/16$.
-Although the quasiparticle charge only depends on the charge sector, the contribution to the self-statistical phase comes from the charge (Abelian), and neutral (non-Abelian) sectors.
-The self-statistical (Abelian) phase for the fundamental quasiparticle on each layer is $\theta_s = -5\pi/32$ while the self-statistical (Abelian) phase of a $Q_{\text{exciton}}=\pm e/16$ exciton with itself is $\theta_s= -10\pi/32$.
+Although the quasiparticle charge only depends on the charge sector, the contribution to the self-statistical phase comes from the charge (Abelian), and neutral (non-Abelian) sectors. { The Abelian part of the phase is computed as $\pi {\bf l}^T {\bf K}^{-1} {\bf l}$ $\mod 2\pi$, where ${\bf l}^T=(1~0~3/2)$ can be read out from Eq. (\ref{fund-eq}).} The self-statistical (Abelian) phase for the fundamental quasiparticle on each layer is $\theta_s = -5\pi/32$ while the self-statistical (Abelian) phase of a $Q_{\text{exciton}}=\pm e/16$ exciton with itself is $\theta_s= -10\pi/32$.
 Note that these Abelian parts of the phases are accompanied by the non-Abelian contribution depending upon the fusion channels.

 Another property of interest is the thermal Hall conductance.
 Since the edge state structure of the anti-Pfaffian phase differs from the other Abelian and non-Abelian candidate states, thermal Hall conductance measurements provide important information about the ground state topological order.
-Ignoring edge reconstruction, in the units of the quantum of heat conductance $\kappa = (\pi^2k_B^2/3h)T$, each bosonic $U(1)$ mode carries a single unit of heat, while a Majorana mode contributes half a unit of heat quanta.
+Ignoring edge reconstruction, in the units of the quantum of heat conductance $\kappa = (\pi^2k_B^2/3h)T$, each bosonic $U(1)$ mode carries a single unit of heat, while a Majorana mode contributes half a unit of heat quanta \cite{affleck1988universal,blote1986conformal}.
 Therefore, the edge state structure of a monolayer $\nu=3/8$ state should have the thermal Hall conductivity of $\kappa/2$, and similarly the observed bilayer state at $\nu_{\text{total}}=3/8+3/8$ has the thermal Hall conductivity of $\kappa = (\pi^2 k_B^2/3h)T$.

 \begin{widetext}